 Answer: A Pack of Wrigley’s Juice Fruit Gum

-After several false starts involving various ideas like UV ink (too expensive and too quick to fade) he started working on a method inspired by the simplicity of Morse code.
-That system would evolve over a year of testing into what we now know as the barcode–Silver filed for the patent in 1949.
+After several false starts involving various ideas like UV ink (too expensive and too quick to fade), they focused on a method inspired by the simplicity of Morse code.
+That system would evolve over a year of testing into the early stages of what we now know as the barcode—Woodland and Silver filed for the patent in 1949.
+Over the next decade, they pitched the system to various companies with limited success—this included marketing the system to IBM where Woodland was working at the time.

-Over the next decades Silver pitched the system to various companies with limited success–this included marketing the system to IBM and setting up a rail-car tracking system for the Association of American Railroads.
-The barcode didn’t begin its rise to ubiquity until after a series of retail tests at the behest of the National Association of Food Chains.
-Even then, the barcode only appeared on a commercial product after a decade and a half of testing.
+The barcode as we now know it, the Universal Product Code (UPC), didn’t begin its rise to ubiquity until after a series of retail tests at the behest of the National Association of Food Chains in the mid 1960s.
+Even then, the barcode only appeared on a commercial product after nearly a decade of testing.

-On June 26, 1974 at a Marsh’s Supermarket in Troy, Ohio–one of the test stores used by the NAFC–Clyde Dawson purchased a 10-pack of Wrigley’s Juicy Fruit gum which was scanned by cashier Sharon Buchanan.
-That 10-pack of gum kicked off the commercialization and widespread adoption of the barcode and, a quarter center after its invention, finally brought together the grocery chain president’s problem with a workable solution.
+Finally, the now ubiquitous barcode had its debut with the public.
+On June 26, 1974, at a Marsh’s Supermarket in Troy, Ohio—one of the test stores used by the NAFC—Clyde Dawson purchased a multi-pack of Wrigley’s Juicy Fruit gum which was scanned by cashier Sharon Buchanan.
+That multi-pack of gum kicked off the commercialization and widespread adoption of the barcode and, a quarter century after its invention, finally brought together the grocery chain president’s problem with a workable solution.
 The bundle of Wrigley’s gum and the receipt are on permanent display at the Smithsonian Institute.